applied-cyber/roguespot-wd/README.md

-# Roguespot
+# Roguespot Wardriver
-A collection of wardriving programs that scan access points for information and send it to the orchestrator.
+Contains a simple wardriving program that scans access points using the `iw` Linux utility and sends information to the Roguespot orchestrator (the central server) for analysis.